denoland/vscode_deno/README.md

 }
 ```

-To configure the format tool, create `.prettierrc.json` in the project directory
+To configure the formatting options, create `.prettierrc.json` in the project directory:

 ```json
 {